Nigerian Moi-moi/Moin Moin.

-With this in mind, the process of making moi-moi is not as daunting as it may seem.
-It only entails:
+The process of making Nigerian moi-moi is not as daunting as it may seem.
+In a nutshell, it only entails:

 - Blend the beans to turn it into a paste.